-The Australian Imperial Service of Women’s Auxiliary was formed in Phillip Street Sydney by mothers, wives, widows, sisters, daughters and aunts of men who served in the Australian Imperial Forces in the First World War (1914-1918).
+The Australian Imperial Service of the RSL Auxiliary was formed in Phillip Street Sydney by mothers, wives, widows, sisters, daughters and aunts of men who served in the Australian Imperial Forces in the First World War (1914-1918).
 The auxiliaries grew from this beginning to raise money for the welfare of men and women who served and their widows and families.
-In 1947, at the Annual State Congress of The Returned and Services League of Australia (NSW Branch) (RSL NSW), a Resolution was formed that an Annual Congress of all Women’s Auxiliaries be convened under the auspices of the RSL.
+In 1947, at the Annual State Congress of The Returned and Services League of Australia (NSW Branch) (RSL NSW), a Resolution was formed that an Annual Congress of all Auxiliaries be convened under the auspices of the RSL.

-RSL Women’s Auxiliaries were founded on fellowship and a desire to care for our communities.
+RSL Auxiliaries were founded on fellowship and a desire to care for our communities.
 This continues to exist to this day.
-Members enjoy the friendship of like-minded women, visiting other auxiliaries when they hold functions, and being able to share our ideas and ideals.
+Members enjoy the friendship of like-minded folk, visiting other auxiliaries when they hold functions, and being able to share our ideas and ideals.
 We are a voluntary organisation, dedicated to raising funds for the welfare of veterans of all wars and conflicts.
-Eligibility of membership is open to any woman over 16 years of age.
+Eligibility of membership is open to anyone over 16 years of age.
 Encouraging membership is the future of the auxiliaries to carry on this good work for years to come.
 Many present members have been in the Auxiliary for over 50 years, a lifetime of devotion to welfare of veterans.